notaryproject/notation/sketch.md

 The creation and management of the base artifacts will duplicate much of the validation workflow for the developers app workflows As a result, we'll optimize the creation and maintenance of these artifacts.

-### Base artifact keys

-For the purpose of isolation, we will create an manage separate keys for the linux and node images.
-For simplicity of managing multiple key vault instances, the keys can be stored in the same key vault instance.

 ### Base artifact build environment

 A single build environment will be created to manage the building and signing of the linux and node images.

+- For the purpose of isolation, we will create separate keys for the debian and node images.
+- For simplicity of managing multiple key vault instances, the node and debian keys will be stored in the same key vault instance.
-With a focus on signing, we can optimize by simply importing a selected linux and node image.
+- With a focus on signing, we can optimize by simply importing a selected linux and node image.

 The imported content will be:

-Node image:
+**node image**:

-- Built FROM node
+- Built `FROM docker.io/node`
   - tagged `node:[version]-[os]-[version]`
   - Signed by the fictitious node community key
   - Include an SBoM `node:[version]-sbom`
   - Have an oci-index that includes the image and it's SBoM `node:[version]`

-Linux image:

-- Build FROM debian
+**debian image**:

+- Built `FROM docker.io/debian`
   - tagged `debian:[version]
-  - Signed by the fictitious linux distro key
+  - Signed by the fictitious penguin distro key
   - Include an SBoM `debian:[version]-sbom`
-  - Have an oci-index that includes the image an it's SBoM `debian:[version]
+  - Have an oci-index that includes the image an it's SBoM `debian:[version]`

-The build environment can be triggered by a git commit to the backing git repo.
+The build environment will be triggered by a git commit to the backing git repo to ease rebuilding.

 ## ACME Rockets flow